Building with Passport

 Well done - your users can now connect their Ethereum wallet to your app.
 If they are already connected, their address will be added to your app's state automatically when the app is started.
 You can check that this is all working properly by running the app (npm run dev) and connecting your wallet.

-Connecting to Gitcoin Passport
+Connecting to Passport XYZ

-To use Gitcoin Passport, a user has to submit their Passport to the registry.
+To use Passport XYZ, a user has to submit their Passport to the registry.
 This is a database of Passports linked to an Ethereum address that have been submitted for scoring.
 Part of the data that is passed along with a request to add a Passport to the registry is the Scorer-Id which is used to link your app to a specific instance of the Scorer you created earlier.
 This data together links your user's address to a specific collection of Stamps and an instance of a Scorer to use to calculate a Passport score.
-Therefore, this is a necessary step for integrating Passport into your app if you want to use Gitcoin Passport's default Scorer and calculate the score server-side.
+Therefore, this is a necessary step for integrating Passport into your app if you want to use Passport XYZ's default Scorer and calculate the score server-side.
 The weights applied to each Stamp can be found in the Passport Github (opens in a new tab).

 You can skip the Passport submission and retrieve the raw Stamp data to apply your own scoring algorithm.